Caterpillar slashes revenue forecast, cutting up to 10,000 jobs

 "That they had hung in with their guidance for so long was probably the most surprising, given the ... accumulating evidence around them that things were slowing," said Morningstar analyst Kwame Webb.

-Caterpillar expects revenue to fall in 2015 for the third straight year, to $48 billion, below the average analyst estimate of $48.82 billion (£32.10 billion), as compiled by Thomson Reuters I/B/E/S.
+Caterpillar expects revenue to fall in 2015 for the third straight year, to $48 billion, below the average analyst estimate of $48.82 billion, as compiled by Thomson Reuters I/B/E/S.

 For 2016, the company forecast a 5 percent revenue decline, mainly in higher-margin products, to about $45.6 billion.
 Analysts had expected $47.36 billion.